sapcc/helm-charts/system/kube-monitoring/charts/prometheus-frontend/README.md

 ### Understandable Alerts

-Write you alerts in a way that can be understood by non-experts.
+Write your alerts in a way that can be understood by non-experts.

 ### Predict Failures